-Betting exchanges have revolutionised gambling over the last few years.
-The concept is simple and this page gives an explanation of how betting exchanges work.
-Each gambler or “bettor” can lay as well as back events, so gamblers can now act as the bookie.
+Betting exchanges have revolutionised gambling.
+The concept is simple and this ‘betting exchanges explained’ page tells you how they work.
+Each gambler or “bettor” can lay as well as back events, so punters can now act as the bookie.

 Back: When you back a selection (an individual, a team, horse, dog or other) you are betting that it will win.
 This is just like betting with normal bookies or sportsbooks.